Alternatives To Condoms | Smart Safe Choices

 Spermicides work by chemically disabling sperm before they enter the uterus.
 They come in various forms such as gels, foams, films, suppositories, or tablets.

-They’re inexpensive and easy to use but have lower effectiveness alone — around 71-85% with typical use.
+They’re inexpensive and easy to use but have lower effectiveness alone.
 Spermicides are best paired with other barrier methods like diaphragms for improved results.

 The Role of Female Condoms As an Alternative Option?

-Female condoms are often overlooked alternatives yet provide similar benefits as male condoms.
-Made from nitrile or polyurethane rather than latex (good for allergy sufferers), they line the vagina internally creating a barrier during intercourse.
+Female condoms, also called internal condoms, are often overlooked alternatives yet provide similar barrier-based benefits as male condoms.
+Made from materials such as nitrile rather than latex, they may work well for people with latex sensitivity, and they line the vagina internally during intercourse.

-They protect against both pregnancy and STIs effectively when used properly but can be more expensive and less widely available than male condoms.
+They help reduce pregnancy risk and may help reduce STI risk when used properly, but can be more expensive and less widely available than male condoms.

 A Comparison Table Of Common Alternatives To Condoms